Akter8/memory-subsystem-simulator/README.md

 3. All other pages are loaded on demand [Assume the system supports dynamic loading.
 Also assume that the system has no dynamic linking support].
 4. Main memory follows Global replacement.
 Lower limit number of pages and upper limit number of pages per process should be strictly maintained.
 5. Page tables of all the processes reside in main memory and will not be loaded into cache memory levels.

+#### Bugs
+- [ ] PageTableBaseAddress entry in pcb.h is not required.
+- [ ] In SegmentTable.h limit is 26 bits.
+It should be 32 bits.
+Change to be made and related code, dependent on it, to be fixed.

+#### What could have been added
+* A minimal scheduler to check if a process has finished servicing the page fault before it might get a turn in the CPU.